To monitor the traffic and resources on your Windows Server, you must access the management of your machine by …

 With third-party tools

-Although the native Windows application is quite complete, especially to know what applications are consuming us resources, if we want to expand the information on the overall performance of the system we can do so by resorting to third-party applications.
-There are many, so surely in the comments you can propose your favorites.
+Although the native Windows application is quite complete, especially to know what applications are consuming our resources if we want to expand the information on the overall performance of the system we can do so by resorting to third-party applications.
+There are many, so surely in the comments, you can propose your favorites.